 Dr. Mishra was a recipient of the Blaustein Postdoctoral Fellowship from the Jacob Blaustein Institute for Desert Research at Ben-Gurion University, Israel.

 He joined the UNESCO Almaty Cluster Office in Kazakhstan in 2006 as a Hydrology and Science Officer.
 He was responsible for planning, managing and implementation of the International Hydrological Programme (IHP) in the Central Asian region.
 He coordinated activities related to melting glaciers and impacts on water resources in the region.
-Since June 2007, Dr. Mishra was transferred to the section of Hydrological Systems and Global Change of the UNESCO IHP secretariat in Paris.
-He is responsible for coordinating global activities related to Climate Change and Water Resources.
+Since June 2007, Dr. Mishra was transferred to the section of Hydrological Systems and Water Scarcity of the UNESCO IHP secretariat in Paris.
+He is now Chief of Section.

-He is responsible for coordinating Water and Development Information for Arid Lands a Global Network (G-WADI) and International Sediment Initiative (ISI) of UNESCO.
-Dr. Mishra has authored numerous scientific publications, edited books, reports and convened and co-convened conferences focusing on Hydrology and Water Resources.
+The Hydrological Systems and Water Scarcity section includes the Water and Development Information for Arid Lands: a Global Network (G-WADI) along with the International Sediment Initiative, International Flood Initiative, International Drought Initiative and various other IHP major initiatives.
+Dr. Mishra has authored numerous scientific publications, edited books, reports and convened and co-convened conferences focusing on Hydrology, Water Resources and Climate Change Adaptation.